The best peanut sauce recipe

 This Power Slaw with Peanut Sauce has it all.
 It has protein, fiber, flavor and healthy fats.
 The peanut sauce is sweet, tangy and has a little spice.
-I call this a power slaw because it has all the elements of a powerful meal.
+I call this a power slaw because it has all the elements of a powerful and balanced meal.
 Edamame has plant-based protein, crunchy cabbage and carrots are teeming with fiber, colorful bell peppers bring antioxidants to the party and the peanuts bring the heart healthy fats.
 Plus this vegan salad is super fresh and zippy thanks to the fresh cilantro and mint.

 What is a slaw salad